elastisys/compliantkubernetes-apps/README.md

 Assuming you already have everything needed to install the apps, this is what you need to do.

 1. Decide on a name for this environment, the cloud provider to use as well as the flavor and set them as environment variables:
+   Note that these will be later kept as global values in the common defaults config to prevent them from being inadvertently changed, as they will affect the default options of the configuration when generated or updated.
+   To change them remove the common defaults config, set the new environment variables, and then generate a new configuration.

    ```bash
    export CK8S_ENVIRONMENT_NAME=my-ck8s-cluster